 Neurophysiology of the Central and Peripheral Autonomic System Neural Interfaces & Bioelectronic Medicine

-My research combines Neurosciences and Biomedical Engineering approaches to decipher networks, neurophysiology, and strategies to understand and modulate the autonomic function.
+My research combines Neurosciences and Biomedical Engineering approaches to modulate and decipher networks, neurophysiology, and strategies to understand autonomic function.
 The central nervous system integrates complex neuro-humoral autonomic functions that allow maintaining a balance between the sympathetic and parasympathetic centers.
 Million people suffer life-threatening autonomic disorders: hypertension, orthostatic disorders, and autonomic dystonias that also are linked to anxiety, depression, and suicide.
 Some autonomic disorders are underestimated, and by understanding their etiology we will design new therapies.
 My research incorporates state-of-the-art Neuroscience and novel technologies in neural interfaces to study these mechanisms.

-Main contributions in science:
+Main contributions to science:

 1) Defined a direct path from the vagus nerve to the terminal neurovascular plexus in the spleen, with relevance in the neuro-immune reflex and near-organ neuromodulation (Nature Com Biol, 2021).